-Seller shall provide the IT Infrastructure for the Project as provided in this Section 3.8 and otherwise in accordance with the Performance Standard.
+Seller shall provide the IT Infrastructure for the Project as provided in this Section 3.8 and otherwise.
 All equipment and materials described in this Section 3.8 to be provided by Seller shall be the "IT Infrastructure".

 Sellers design shall be subject to Buyer approval at Buyer's sole discretion.